typesandtimes/tale/_drafts/decades.md

 {% endcapture %}
 {% include three_images.html filename1="decade/delaisement-dissertation-first-page.png" filename2="decade/times-london-1799-the-next-century.png" filename3="decade/tennesseean-1900-century-not-ended.png" caption=three_articles_caption %}

-On the side of vernacular culture, arguing for the `00` years, stood Kaiser Wilhelm II of Germany,[^kaiser] the Wellesley College president, and --- most importantly --- the common man.
+On the side of vernacular culture, arguing for the `00` years, stood Kaiser Wilhelm II of Germany,[^kaiser] the Wellesley College president,[^colleges] and --- most importantly --- the common man.
+One such common man articulated his position on the "great secular event" of the turn of the century as a populist backlash to "the abacists":

+> Shall we wait now a whole year for 1901, at the behest of the abacists?
+No, we will not pass over the significant year 1900, which is stamped with the great secular change, but with cheers we will welcome it and the new century.
+The 1900 men, who compose the vast majority of the people, say to their opponents: 'We freely admit that the century you have in your mind, the artificial century, begins in 1901, but the natural century (which we prefer) begins in 1900.'[^abacists]